Jess-Jiaqi/INFO6350_Smartphone/final/readme.md

-For the WeatherAPI project, you should run 'pod install' first.
+For the WeatherAPI project, please run 'pod install' first.